nuclia/nucliadb/.proposals/records/index-scaling-v1.md

 ### Phase 3: Re-evaluate reader consistent hasing sharding strategy

-Evaluate how even of CPU usage distribution is achieved by consistent hashing of reader replicas.
+Evaluate how even of CPU usage distribution is achieved by consistent hashing of IndexNodeReaderReplicas.

-If other phases complete, move on to state managemet of reader replicas to manage shard load balancing.
+If other phases complete, move on to state managemet of IndexNodeReaderReplicas to manage shard load balancing.

 ## Key metrics